Niv-Yaakobov/scheme-ts-interpreter/README.md

 # Scheme Interpreter in TypeScript

-This is a Scheme interpreter implemented from scratch using TypeScript.
+This is a Scheme interpreter implemented using TypeScript.
 It was developed as a final project for the **Principles of Programming Languages (PPL)** course at university.
 The goal was to explore interpreter design, lexical scoping, recursion, and functional programming principles.

 ## 🎯 Project Objective